Editing Manuscripts: Writing Style, Writer Intuition, and Working with an Editor

 Take IngramSpark's Free Online Course, Metadata for Books

-It’s been my experience that even when indie authors consider best book editing practices, they don’t necessarily have the budget or time to tackle all the rounds their manuscript needs.
+It’s been my experience that even when indie authors consider the best book editing practices, they don’t necessarily have the budget or time to tackle all the rounds their manuscript needs.

 Articulating old-school book editing terms has become murky.
 We’ve blurred a few steps in what was once a standard process.
 Editors began using the term “collaborative editing” to convey that editing is, indeed, a joint effort.